DigiBP/DigiBP_Emmentaler/docs/process.md

 OUTPUT
  * Decision Outcome

+The following conditions have been defined to design a decision model to decide whether the presentation or pitch is needed:
-The following table represents the decision logic.
-If the proposal category is innovation and the amounted budget is greater than CHF 1000 then the presentation or pitch is needed.
-If the proposal category is marketing and the amounted budget is greater than CHF 2000 then the presentation or pitch needed.
-If the proposal category is future events and the amounted budget is greater than CHF 3000 then the presentation or pitch needed.
-If the proposal category is new members athen the presentation or pitch is always needed.
+1. If the proposal category is innovation and the amounted budget is greater than CHF 1000 then the presentation or pitch is needed.
+2. If the proposal category is marketing and the amounted budget is greater than CHF 2000 then the presentation or pitch needed.
+3. If the proposal category is future events and the amounted budget is greater than CHF 3000 then the presentation or pitch needed.
+4. If the proposal category is new members then the presentation or pitch is always needed.
+5. The presentation or pitch is required only for conditions 1.-4.

 |Proposal Category | Amount Budgeted | Decision Outcome|
 |---|---|---|